rfratto/agent-helm-chart/charts/grafana-agent/README.md

 its UI to be exposed when port-forwarding and to expose its metrics to other agents in the cluster.

-### agent.securityContext

-`agent.securityContext` sets the securityContext passed to the Grafana Agent container.

-By default, Grafana Agent containers are not able to collect telemetry from the host node or other specific types of privileged telemetry data.
-See [Collecting logs from other containers][#collecting-logs-from-other-containers] and [Collecting host node telemetry][#collecting-host-node-telemetry] below for more information on how to enable these capabilities.

 ### config

 `config` holds the Grafana Agent configuration to use.